Flyboard: Technical information

 The Flyboard is a bolt-on device that is attached to a personal water craft (PWC).
 It is designed so that the PWC follows behind the rider’s trail, allowing the rider multiple degrees of freedom, even allowing the rider to go underwater if they desire.
 The pilot on the Flyboard is secured in by bindings similar to a wakeboard and the rider is propelled from water jets below the device.
 The Flyboard is buoyant for safety, which also allows the rider to rest in the water between rides.
 The use of a personal flotation device and helmet is required by rental locations for safety purposes to protect against serious head trauma in the event of the rider impacting the PWC or stationary structures, and to protect the ears from damage and discomfort from impacts with the water.

 Device power is controlled by a throttle on the PWC.
 The equipment may be used in two modes: The primary one requires two people, one to control the PWC throttle which regulates the power and height of the rider.
 The secondary mode relies on an accessory called an Electronic Management Kit (EMK) which allows the rider to control the PWC throttle.

 Movies

-For the first time, a Flyboard stunt was done in a Bollywood film by Hrithik Roshan in the film Bang Bang!.
+A Flyboard was used as part of a stunt done in a Bollywood film by Hrithik Roshan titled Bang Bang!.